 We don’t recommend the other versions, though.
 Once you go past the $50 barrier, better options are available.
 These include the Keychron K6 and Royal Kludge RK68.

 As always, there are a few factors you should consider before you commit to a new 65% keyboard.
-We’ve discussed programming and keycap material in our list of the best 60% keyboards, so check that out if you need more info on both of those.
+We’ve discussed programming in our list of the best 60% keyboards and keycap material in our guide to keycap types, so check those out if you need more info on both of those.

 Layout and Keycap Sizes